AleksandarRadisic/Discord-music-bot/README.md

 You can download it here: [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Make sure yt-dlp is also available in your PATH.

 4. **Create `config.json`**
-The bot configuration is stored in a config.json file.
-Copy and edit example_config.json to create this file, adding the necessary details such as bot token, prefix, and other configurations.
+Create config.json and insert prefix and discord app token (example_config.json).

 ## Usage